 E. Haldeman-Julius (1889-1951) American

-of a better-supplied and more interesting life.
+tendency of a better-supplied and more interesting life.
 In a word, science

 and liberalism have accomplshed the very things for which religion claims

-the
+the Bible itself.
 Read the statements of preachers.
 And you will

-understand that God is the most desperate character, the worst villain in all fiction.
-It is not even good craftsmanship, but is full of absurdities and contradictions.
+understand that God is the most desperate character, the worst villain

+not even intelligent.
+It is not even good craftsmanship, but is full of

-should pay no taxes?
+which he despises should pay no taxes?
 That's a fair question.
-How can the apologists for
+How can

 Jack Handey ~ Deep Thoughts

-buried under a bunch of dirt and worms eat our bodies.
+him we get buried under a bunch of dirt and worms eat our bodies.
 I guess

-I should

 I didn't want to upset him.

-erred and strayed from Thy ways like lost sheep,' when what we want to
+say, 'We have erred and strayed from Thy ways like lost sheep,' when what

-I think if he had existed I should have discovered
+fifty years and I think if he had existed I should have discovered

 Georgia Harkness ~ Christian theologian